mmiller89/kotlin_android_training/README.md

 **10/21/2024**
 Finished working on the tutorial for "Intro to state in Compose" on Android's website.
 Created a simple tip calculator.

+**10/24/2024**
+Added custom tip input field and updated Android input buttons to allow the user to hit "next" and "done."